 In California (where most of the Company's educational rentals have occurred), school districts are permitted to purchase only portable classrooms built to the requirements of the California Division of State Architect ("DSA").
 However, school districts may rent classrooms that meet either the Department of Housing and Community Development ("DOH") or DSA requirements.
 In 1988, California adopted a law which limited the term for which school districts may rent portable classrooms built to DOH standards for up to three years (under a waiver process), and also required the school board to indemnify the State against any claims arising out of the use of such classrooms.
 Prior to 1988, the majority of the classrooms in the Company's rental fleet were built to the DOH requirements, and since 1988 almost all new classrooms have been built to the DSA requirements.
 During the 1990's additional legislation was passed extending the use of these DOH classroom buildings under the waiver process through September 30, 2000.
 In 2000, new California legislation was passed allowing for DOH classroom buildings already in use for classroom purposes as of May 1, 2000 to be utilized until September 30, 2007, provided various upgrades were made to their foundation and ceiling systems.
 In February 2006, new legislation was passed extending the use of these classroom buildings from September 30, 2007 to September 30, 2015.
-Currently, regulations and policies are in place that allow for the ongoing use of DOH classrooms from the Company's inventory to meet shorter term space needs of school districts for periods up to 24 months, provided they receive a "Temporary Certification" or "Temporary Exemption" from the DSA.
+Currently, regulations and policies are in place that allow for the ongoing use of DOH classrooms from the Company's inventory to meet shorter term space needs of school districts for periods up to 24 months, provided they receive a "Temporary

+Certification" or "Temporary Exemption" from the DSA.
 As a consequence, the tendency is for school districts to rent the DOH classrooms for shorter periods and to rent the DSA classrooms for longer periods.
 There can be no assurance that these regulations and policies that allow for the continuing rental of DOH classrooms for new public school projects will remain in place.
-At December 31, 2008, the net book value of DOH classrooms represented less than 1.5% of the net book value of the Company's modular rental equipment and less than 1.0% of the total assets of the Company, and the utilization of these DOH classrooms was 58.0%.
+At December 31, 2009, the net book value of DOH classrooms represented less than 1.5% of the net book value of the Company's modular rental equipment and less than 1.0% of the total assets of the Company, and the utilization of these DOH classrooms was 45.0%.

 In 2002, Florida passed a state constitutional amendment setting limits for the maximum allowable number of students in a class for pre-kindergarten through grade twelve.
 In 2007, school districts were required to meet class size limits based upon the average number of students per class at the school level.
-By 2009, school districts will be required to meet the class size requirements at the individual classroom level.
-The class size reduction program is scheduled for implementation through 2010.
+By 2010, school districts are required to meet the class size requirements at the individual classroom level.
+However, there is currently debate in Florida as to whether these additional class size requirements will be enforced in 2010 because of school district budget shortfalls.